 This 18 credit hour minor in art history will complement many fields of study, including but not limited to archaeology, anthropology, education, business, fashion design, and others.

 Students seeking admission to this minor must have at least a 2.5 cumulative grade point average in previous college work.
-To apply, students should turn in the application to the DAAP Student Affairs Office, 5470 Aronoff.
+To apply, students should submit the DAAP Undergraduate Application for Certificates and Minor online.

 Art history students can prepare for employment as teachers, museum curators, commercial art gallery proprietors or staff, art conservators, art librarians, photographers, journalists, advertising professionals, television and film producers, and many other art-related occupations.
 Many art history students enter graduate school immediately after graduation, while others enroll after some work experience has led to specialization in a particular area.